Dulag, Leyte: Economy

+Elected Officials

 Government

 The residents and territories of Dulag are governed by the barangay, municipal, provincial and national governments of the Philippines.

 Dulag is subdivided into 45 barangays (the basic political unit in governance in the Philippines).
 Of the 45 barangays, 11 are within the urbanized poblacion (town proper); while, 34 are situated in the rustic countryside.

 The barangay plays a pivotal role as the planning and implementing unit of government policies, programs and activities.
 Each barangay is led and governed by its Barangay Officials.
 The Barangay considered as a Local Government Unit (LGU) same as the Provincial and the Municipal Government.
 It is composed of a Punong Barangay (Barangay Captain/Chief), a Sanguniang Barangay (Barangay Council) with seven Barangay Kagawads (Barangay Members) who are all duly-elected by their constituents, and a Sangguniang Kabataan (Youth Council) Chairman afforded with full membership status in the council after being duly-elected but only by the barangay's youth sector.
 Thus, there are eight members of the Legislative Council in a barangay.
 Each Kagawad serves as chair of a committee.
 Three members are appointed to carry out the functions of each committee.
 Below are the committees in the Barangay Council: